Site.pro

 Checkout exampleImage source: Screenshots taken on the official H&M website

 • Use Fitts' Law.
-According to Fitts' Law, a target's size and appearance impact its acquisition time.
+According to the Interaction Design Foundation, Fitts' Law states that a target's size and distance impact its acquisition time.
 Therefore, it is preferable to design large targets for crucial functions.

 4. Mind the consistency